eaamankwah/Microsoft-AI-School/README.md

 08 - Neural Network Introduction: classify the breeds of the dogs based on these features.

 09 -  Advanced Neural Network: Using the same dog dataset as in exercise 8, building on what we learnt before and trying different parameters for a network to try and improve performance.

+10 - Convolutional Neural Network : Training a CNN to recognise handwritten digits, using the MNIST digit dataset